mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/mythic-skyrim-installation.md

 folder: mythic-skyrim
 summary: Instructions on installing Wabbajack and the Mythic Skyrim modlist.
 ---

-Ensure you have followed the steps outlined in the Steam Setup page before proceeding with installation.
+{% include important.html content="Ensure you have followed the steps outlined in [Steam Setup] before proceeding with installation." %}

 ## Wabbajack Installation
 Wabbajack should be installed to a top-level folder that is not UAC protected in the same way you setup your Steam Library in previous steps.